AbderrahimZil/Experimental-Design/Starbucks Coffee Bag/README.md

 To find the process settings minimizing both the outcomes, Response Surface Models were fit to model each response and Desirability Function was used to find a compromise solution.

-Bellow is displayed the outcomes conflict and the consensus region where the specification limits are met for both outcomes.
+Bellow is displayed the outcomes conflict and the consensus region where the specification limits are met for each outcome.

 ![](./assets/images/TearVs.Leak.jpeg)